Chiral anomaly in (1+1) dimensions revisited: complementary kinetic perspective and universality: Kinetic formulation for (1+1) dimensional chiral anomaly

-in Ref.\cite{PhysRevLett.109.181602}.
-The bulk of that seminal work is devoted to showing the equal-time commutator between two charge-density operators $n(\mb x) = \int d\Gamma n_{\mb p}(\mb x)$ is anomalous when accounting for the effect of Berry phase on the volume measure $d\Gamma$.
+in Ref.\onlinecite{PhysRevLett.109.181602}.
+The bulk of that seminal work is devoted to showing the equal-time commutator between two charge-density operators $ {\rho(\mb x) = \int d\Gamma n_{\mb p}(\mb x)}$ is anomalous when accounting for the effect of Berry curvature on the volume measure $d\Gamma$.
 Consider a model consisting of two species of fermions.
-In the free-theory limit, they have quasiparticle dispersions $\omega = \sigma |\mb k|$, where $\sigma =\pm 1$ denotes the {\it chirality}.
-As a straightforward evaluation, it can be shown that in $(1+1)$ dimensions, Eq.~\eqref{commutation} naturally leads to anomalous density-density commutation relation for a chiral fermion.
+In the free-theory limit, {quasiparticle dispersions are given by $\omega = \epsilon_{\mb p} = \sigma |\mb p|$ for $d>1$ and $\omega = \epsilon_{p_x}= \sigma p_x$ for $d = 1$}, where $\sigma =\pm 1$ denotes the {\it chirality}.
+Through a straightforward evaluation, it can be shown that in $(1+1)$ dimensions, Eq.~\eqref{commutation} naturally leads to anomalous density-density commutation relation for a chiral fermion without Berry curvature correction to the measure $d\Gamma$: